MathisWellmann/lfest-rs/README.md

 ### TODOs:
 - Orderbook support (with `MatchingEngine`) and thus accounting for slippage of `MarkerOrder`
 - Funding rate (support `settle_funding_period` in `ClearingHouse`)
-- Multiple accounts (low priority)
-- Multiple markets (low priority)
-- Portfolio `RiskEngine` for multiple markets akin to `SPAN`
-- Support for updating leverage of a position while its open.
+- Support for updating leverage of a position while it is open.
-- Support auto-deleveraging

 ### Contributions
 Would love to see you use and contribute to this project.
 Even just adding more tests is welcome.